 Michael Feuer is Dean of the Graduate School of Education and Human Development and Professor of Education Policy at The George Washington University, and President of the National Academy of Education.
-In the fall of 2014, President Obama appointed Dean Feuer as a Member, Board of Directors of the National Board for Education Sciences.
+In the fall of 2014, President Obama appointed Dean Feuer as a Member of the Board of Directors of the National Board for Education Sciences.

-Before coming to GW, for the previous 17 years Feuer held positions at the National Research Council of the National Academies, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
-Prior to joining the NRC he was a senior analyst and project director at the US Congress Office of Technology Assessment.
+Prior to his joining GWU, for the previous 17 years, Dean Feuer held positions at the National Research Council of the National Academies, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
+He also served as a senior analyst and project director at the US Congress Office of Technology Assessment.